cultureandempire/cultureandempire.github.io/README.md

 It's not just the lack of fighting inside Congress and the Houses of Parliament that is historically atypical.
 It's the total suspension of normal political opportunism.
 When President Clinton was caught with his pants down, the response from the Republican party was ferocious and unrelenting.
 Yes, absurd, yet that is why we elect psychopaths to power.
 They are the only people we can count on to stick the knife into the other psychopaths when they see the chance.

-And yet, when Bush Jr.'s Republicans manipulated two elections, invaded two countries on false pretexts, allowed Wall Street to go metastatic, instituted torture, deleted his administration's official emails,... the response from Democrats was empty debate on safe topics, and then continuation of much the same policies under Obama.
+And yet, when Bush Jr.'s Republicans manipulated two elections, invaded two countries on false pretexts, allowed Wall Street to go metastatic, instituted torture, deleted his administration's official emails,... the response from Democrats was empty debate on safe topics, and then continuation of much the same policies under Barack Obama.

 The only thing that will get hundreds of politicians to agree, for years, is a large external threat.
 As I explained in “War on Privacy”, the threat of Global Terrorism is a ludicrous bogeyman, blown up to a multi-Trillion dollar industry.
 So-called "international terrorists" are either actors for the video camera, *agents provocateurs*, local insurgents fighting for local power, or some mix.
 There are no alien invasions.
 And Washington and London certainly do not yet see the digital revolution as an existential threat.
 So what is going on?
 Why the decade-long suspension of the democratic process? *Why are the politicians not fighting?*

 I see two plausible answers.
 One, the US and UK turned mysteriously into socialist Scandinavian heavens of consensus politics.
 Two, the herds of politicians are being bullied by a larger, nastier predator.
 I think we can rule out the first option.
 The predator is, of course, the Spider, created by the Para-state as its Praetorian Guard, and like all imperial guards, itchy for the power it sees wielded so poorly every day.

 One of the first significant NSA whistleblowers was [Russ Tice](https://en.wikipedia.org/wiki/Russ_Tice).
 He told us in December 2005, that the NSA and DIA (another three-letter agency) were spying on US citizens, something that was, and is, illegal.
 The NSA then fired him, and rebuffed his claims.
 Today, we have corroboration of what he said, from Snowden and indeed from the NSA themselves.
-On June 20th 2013, on the Boiling Frogs podcast, [Tice went much further](http://www.boilingfrogspost.com/2013/06/19/podcast-show-112-nsa-whistleblower-goes-on-record-reveals-new-information-names-culprits/), saying:
+On June twentieth 2013, on the Boiling Frogs podcast, [Tice went much further](http://www.boilingfrogspost.com/2013/06/19/podcast-show-112-nsa-whistleblower-goes-on-record-reveals-new-information-names-culprits/), saying:

 > [The NSA] went after high ranking military officers.
 They went after members of congress.
 The Senate and the House - especially on the intelligence committees, and on the armed services committees and judicial.
 But they went after other ones too.
 They went after lawyers and law firms.
 Heaps of lawyers and law firms.
 They went after judges.
 > One of the judges is now sitting on the supreme court that I had his wiretap information in my hand.
 Two are former FISA court judges.
 They went after state department officials.
 They went after people in the executive service that were part of the White House - their own people!